 Leading Your Fellow Scouts With Kindness

-Speaking from personal experience, it can be easy to get annoyed when leading scouts who refuse to listen.
+Speaking from personal experience, it can be easy to get annoyed when leading Scouts who refuse to listen.
 This is a problem every leader has, and it’s normal.
-A good leader can overcome their frustration and show kindness, despite a difficult situation.
+However, a true leader can overcome their frustration and show kindness, despite being in a stressful situation!

 Tip: The key to showing kindness, even when it’s hard, is taking a deep breath before saying anything.
 While it may be your gut reaction to respond somewhat harshly, imagine if someone did the same to you.
 You wouldn’t want to be snapped at, so neither do those whom you’re leading.

-Also, if you haven’t seen it already, you should check out my detailed article on the 5 Best Ways To Lead Difficult Scouts (Without Acting Like A Jerk!)
+Also, if you haven’t seen it already, you should check out my detailed article on the 5 Best Ways To Lead Difficult Scouts (Without Acting Too Mean!)